 Windows users have two options to bypass ISP throttling.
-The first is to download a VPN.
+The first is to download and use a VPN-app.
 When you connect to the internet through a VPN, it hides your traffic from your ISP by making it appear that you are only visiting one address.
 This is the best and easiest option for most users.

 If you prefer not to use third-party software and are technologically inclined, you can change your Windows settings:

 - Go to “Settings” and select “Network and Internet”

 - After selecting your current network from the list of options, enable “Metered Connection”

 - Go back to the “Settings” menu, and then select “Update and Security”

 - Navigate to “Windows Update,” select “Settings” followed by “Advanced Options”

 - Select “Deliver Optimization,” and then “Advanced Settings”

 - Adjust the bar displayed to optimize your available bandwidth

 Bypassing ISP throttling without a VPN is possible.
 First, be sure to enable all firewall and anti-virus settings.
 Next, set up a Google DNS: